omjain2001/slash/README.md

 Made a diagram to digest how the code flows for future contributors.

 <p align="center"><img width="500" src="./docs/SlashDesignDiagram.png"></p>

+## :: Deprecated Feature

+We removed the command line interface as the UI is easier for the average user.

 # :golf: The Basics, Flags and Args